amzn/ion-object-mapper-dotnet/COOKBOOK.md

 #### IonField

-Fields are ignored by default by the serializer, but this attribute specifies that they should not be ignored.
+Fields are ignored by default by the serializer, but this attribute specifies that they should be included.

 ```c#
 public class Motorcycle